-Victim Advocacy services would be available thru the emergency department at the hospital, as the hospital has an agreement with the rape crisis center.
+Victim Advocacy services would be available thru the Psychology department at FCI Gilmer.

 The victim advocate service includes in-person support services to the victim through the forensic medical exam process, as well as the investigatory interview process and at no charge to the inmate.
 This is coordinated through Psychology upon request by the inmate.